aiji42/kiribi/main/README.md

 }
 ```

-Add the following to kiribi Worker's `wrangler.toml`:
+Add the following to Kiribi Worker's `wrangler.toml`:
 ```toml
 [[services]]
 binding = "EXAMPLE_JOB" # You can name the binding whatever you want